 It's been nearly a year since then.
 In that time I've continued to train almost every week with Dr. Jolie.
-Her yoga class, in addition to providing an awesome strength training workout, has taught me the power of knowledge.
-The key to eliminating pain is to pay attention to how we use our bodies, not just in class, but in our daily lives.
+Her classes are really high end sports medicine classes for the price of a yoga class.
+In addition to providing an awesome strength training workout, she has taught me the power of knowledge.
+The key to eliminating pain is to pay attention to stopping injurious habits and using healthy movement, not just in class, but in our daily lives.

 Derek Barrett of California, tells about his knees: